planship/planship-js/packages/fetch/README.md

-# Planship JS
+# planship-js-fetch

-Welcome to the JavaScipt client libraries for the Planship API.
-This repository contains contains [`@planship/js-axios`](./packages/axios) and [`@planship/js-fetch`](./packages/fetch) SDKs.
-Both of them implement the same, promised based [interface](./packages/models/docs/interfaces/PlanshipApi.md) for the Planship API, with the only difference being the underlying request/response mechanism (axios and fetch respectively).
+Welcome to the Planship Fetch SDK - a promise based client the Planship API that uses [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

-## Installation
+## Installation and basic usage

-Install @planship/axios or @planship/fetch  with npm, yarn or pnpm:
+Install `@planship/js-fetch`  with npm, yarn or pnpm:

 ```
-npm install @planship/axios
+npm install @planship/js-fetch
 # or
-yarn add  @planship/fetch
+yarn add  @planship/js-fetch
 ```

-## Basic usage

-Regardless whether you choose `@planship/axios` or `@planship/fetch`, usage is the same - just import and instantiate the `Planship`  class, and start making calls to the Planship API:
+Import and instantiate the `Planship` class, and start making calls to the Planship API:

 ```
-import { Planship } from '@planship/axios'
-# or
-import { Planship } from '@planship/fetch'
+import { Planship } from '@planship/js-fetch'

 const planship = new Planship(<YOUR_PRODUCT_SLUG>, <PLANSHIP_API_URL>, <YOUR_CLIENT_ID>, <YOUR_CLIENT_SECRET>)